freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

     - Can also serve as a generic Computer Vision platform
       - via recombination of other plugins around `skellycam` package
   - Composed of various sub-skelly repos, each of which:
-    - Can operate in a standalone format
+    - Can operate in a standalone format or as plug-in to core software
     - Matches general architecture and CI/CD structure of parent `freemocap` software
     - Notables:
       - SkellyCam (cameras)